Corryong's 150 Year Timeline

 After being refused a publican’s license on the Upper Thowgla Diggings, Sarah King removed her slab accommodation house from Upper Thowlga Creek and re-erected it on the site of the present-day Courthouse Hotel.

-Thomas Donaldson, who took over Thomas Millar’s Store after his demise, builds the first substantial building in Corryong on the corner adjacent to the school.
+Thomas Donaldson, took over Thomas Miller’s Store.
+After Miller's demise he built the first substantial building in Corryong, on the corner adjacent to the school.

 The store, constructed of brick, was opened on the 26th July 1883 and for several years Donaldson’s Store also acted as Corryong’s first official Post Office.